 Given the significance of the whitebark pine, we can all help to protect, restore and preserve this important species in peril.

+BLM foresters, ecologists and botanists in Idaho, Montana and Wyoming are working together on conservation and restoration activities to sustain the iconic whitebark pine forests of the subalpine zone.
 Wildlife biologists keep records of occurrence dates and damages to the species.
 With help from the public, these specialists are able to more uniformly track the species.

 Please help BLM by reporting any of the following: